 The outcome measures were objective response rate [objective response rate (ORR) = complete response (CR) + partial response (PR)], as previously defined, 1-year overall survival (OS), median progression-free survival (PFS), median OS and toxicity.
 The analysis of ORR (number of partial and complete responses, as defined by Response Evaluation Criteria in Solid Tumors), PFS (time from randomization to progression or death) and OS (time from the date of random assignment until date of death or date last known to be alive) were based on the intent-to-treat population, consisting of all patients randomly assigned onto every study.
 Toxicity was graded according to the National Cancer Institute Common Toxicity Criteria, and based on the safety population.
 The median PFS and median OS were assessed using the paired t-test.
 P < 0.05 was considered statistically significant.

 Literature search and trial flow

-The results of the literature search are depicted in Figure .
+The results of the literature search are depicted in Figure 1.
 Some 2707 studies were initially retrieved.
 After reading the title and abstract, 2675 studies were excluded, and 32 studies were left for further review.
 Six of these were excluded because of poor quality or failure to meet the inclusion criteria.

 Characteristics of selected trials

 The characteristics of the included studies are shown in Table 1.
 Twenty-six studies were included in the present analysis, with 8808 recruited patients.
 The studies were divided into four subgroups based on types of cytotoxic agents used, including platinum[15-20], fluoropyrimidine[21-26], camptothecin[21,27-29] and targeted agents[30-41].
 All included studies enrolled patients that were ≥ 18 years; had a histologically confirmed locally advanced or metastatic pancreatic cancer not amenable to surgical resection; no previous chemotherapy; a life expectancy of at least 12 wk; a Karnofsky performance status ≥ 50, or World Health Organization performance status of 0-2; and adequate liver, renal, and hematopoietic functions.
-The details of toxicity assessment are shown in Table (only grade 3 and 4 toxic effects are presented), including vomiting, diarrhea, neutropenia, anemia and thrombocytopenia.
+The details of toxicity assessment are shown in Table 2 (only grade 3 and 4 toxic effects are presented), including vomiting, diarrhea, neutropenia, anemia and thrombocytopenia.

 This analysis evaluated 26 trials (8146 patients) comparing gemcitabine monotherapy with the combination of gemcitabine and some other cytotoxic agent.
 Based on all studies, patients treated with gemcitabine monotherapy had a significantly lower ORR than gemcitabine combination therapy (RR, 0.72; 95%CI: 0.63-0.83; P < 0.001).
 The RRs in the different subgroups were 0.67, 0.71, 0.53 and 0.82, for platinum, fluoropyrimidine, camptothecin and targeted agents, respectively.
 All RRs in the subgroups were also significant.
-Data are shown in Figure .
+Data are shown in Figure 2.

 5717 patients from 18 trials were included in this meta-analysis comparing gemcitabine monotherapy with combination therapies for 1-year overall survival.
 The RRs of 1-year overall survival were analyzed both totally and in the different subgroups.
 Subgroup analysis showed that the RRs of the monotherapy-based 1-year overall survival were lower than for the combination groups (RR: 0.91, 0.95, 0.97 and 0.85, for platinum, fluoropyrimidine, camptothecin and targeted agents, respectively), but no significant differences were found.
-When analyzed in terms of total events, the RR shown in Figure was 0.90 [(95%CI: 0.82-0.99); P = 0.04].
+When analyzed in terms of total events, the RR shown in Figure 3 was 0.90 [(95%CI: 0.82-0.99); P = 0.04].
 The result showed that the 1-year overall survival rate of gemcitabine monotherapy was almost 90% of that of the combination therapy.